hellonico/origami/README.md

     '[opencv4.core :refer :all])
 ```

-And then use it to download an image from a url, resize it and download it to the local file system.
+Finally, here is a short snippet to download an image from a url, resize it and store it to the local file system.

 ```
 (-> "https://raw.githubusercontent.com/hellonico/origami/master/doc/cat_in_bowl.jpeg"